lalogf/healthTech2019/README.md

 ```

-Then in the directory with app.py run:
+3. Then run in the directory where the repo was cloned:

 ```bash
 python app.py
 ```

-Then go to the portal specified in your terminal (example output: Running on http://127.0.0.1:8050/)
+4. Then go to the portal specified in your terminal (example output: Running on http://127.0.0.1:8050/)